trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

 ## Create a project

-To use most Truffle commands, you need to run them against an existing Truffle project.
+You need to run most Truffle commands against an existing Truffle project.
 So the first step is to create a Truffle project.

-You can create a bare project template using `truffle init`, but for those just getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
+You can create a bare project without smart contracts using `truffle init`, but for those getting started, you can use [Truffle Boxes](/boxes), which are example applications and project templates.
 We'll use the [MetaCoin box](/boxes/metacoin), which creates a token that can be transferred between accounts.
-Note that this is NOT ERC-20 compatible.
+Note that this is **not** ERC-20 compatible.

 1. Download ("unbox") the MetaCoin box: